 Expanding R&D Activities by the Automobile Industry

 Significant investments by automakers are also projected to aid the rising demand for these vehicles and, thus, play a huge role in the development of the market.
 Key EV market players like Tesla, Ford, Nissan, Volkswagen, BMW, and General Motors have allocated significant budgets to R&D to develop industry-leading EVs.
 OEMs offer various electric vehicles, from small hatchbacks like the Leaf to high-end sedans like the Tesla Model 3.
-This humongous range of product offerings has been successful in attracting a high number of customers, which has resulted in an increased market size for electric vehicles.
+This extensive range of product offerings has been successful in attracting a high number of customers, which has resulted in an increased market size for electric vehicles.
 For instance, in order to boost localization of cutting-edge components like electrical motors and automated transmissions, lower imports, and take advantage of the "China Plus One" trend, the Indian auto industry plans to spend USD 7 billion (Rs.
 58,000 crores) by FY28.

 Rising demand for passenger cars